Energy and the development of modern societies

 - Information on good practices and dissemination

 It should be recalled here that energy efficiency is complementary to energy conservation: energy-efficient buildings will only be truly beneficial if its users also adopt relevant behaviours.
 Similarly, the development of more efficient devices and equipment will not have the expected effect if, in parallel, buying decisions are not geared towards less energy consuming solutions.
-Here again, raising awareness and educate citizens, along with making clear information available to assist their choices, are of critical importance.
+Here again, raising awareness and educating citizens, along with making clear information available to assist their choices, are of critical importance.

 The third step of the energy transition will be to develop low-carbon, environmental-friendly, economic and resilient resources, enabling all human beings to have access to modern energy services.
 In the last decade or so, renewable energy have become more and more competitive – to this extent, it should be noted that incentives and subventions for fossil fuels at global level are still well above the ones for renewables.
 Many technologies have proven their viability (technical and economic) and generate positive externalities in terms of energy security or sustainable employment, for example.